Solar panels have become increasingly popular to generate clean, renewable energy over the years.

 This frame provides stability and support for the solar cells and other panel components.

-Additionally, the solar cells are typically made of materials highly resistant to environmental factors such as wind, rain, and snow.
+Additionally, solar cells are typically made of materials highly resistant to environmental factors such as wind, rain, and snow.

 Solar panels also undergo rigorous testing and certification to ensure they can withstand various weather conditions.